pefarrell/pefarrell.github.io/index.md

 University of Oxford, and a Tutorial Fellow at [Oriel College](https://www.oriel.ox.ac.uk/people/dr-patrick-farrell), Oxford.
 For 2025 and 2026 I am also the Donatio Universitatis Carolinæ Chair at the
-<a href="https://www.mff.cuni.cz/en">Faculty of Mathematics and Physics</a> at Charles University Prague.
+<a href="https://www.mff.cuni.cz/en">Faculty of Mathematics and Physics</a> at Charles University in Prague.

 I work on the numerical
 solution of partial differential equations, with a particular focus on